seven-dillenia/DAI-Codex/README.md

 ## Installation
 🛑🛑🛑 **ONLY AVAILABLE FOR ANDROID DEVICES** 🛑🛑🛑

-1. Download the app through the link or qr code below
+1. Download the `.apk` through the link or qr code below

 > You have to be on your Android Device